dinglinlee/SC1015-Project/README.md

 ## Problem Statement

-We aim to put the underutilized data of user purchase history and product discription to better use, by building a recommendation system based on TF-IDF Vectorization and Cosine Similarity of reviews to improve user experience.
+We aim to put the underutilized data of user purchase history and product description to better use, by building a recommendation system based on TF-IDF Vectorization and Cosine Similarity of reviews to improve user experience.
 This can complement the existing sales data analysis, to improve customer satisfaction in online retail stores, as well as revenue.

 ## Dataset